D-Daria/D-Daria/README.md

 ### 👩🏻‍💻 About Me :

-- 💻 Currently studying at School21/Ecole42 in Moscow campus
+- 💻 School21 Alumni

 - 🧑🏻‍🎓 Bachelor degree in linguistic as translator/interpreter (French, English, Russian)

-- 👀 Currently learning Go, C/C++

-- 📖 Little experience with Java, Spring Boot, REST Service
+- 📖 Working with Java, Kotlin, Spring Boot

-- ⚡️ Interested in Go Backend development
+- ⚡️ Interested in Backend development

 - 🎯 My main goal is to deepen my knowledges in Computer Science, programming and solving algorithmic problems